 - If you do not arrive by the 10:00 am deadline for your session, your reservation will be cancelled and you will be charged a $50 late cancellation fee.

-- If you attend a New Student Session and do not attend UCLA, you still will be billed for all session fees for services provided.
+- If you attend New Student Orientation and do not ultimately attend UCLA, you still will be billed for all New Student Orientation fees for services provided.

-In the meantime, please fill out the Pre-Session Planner.
-This must be completed by before you are able to register for an orientation session.
-The Pre-Session Planner survey provides your New Student Advisor with the information needed to tailor your academic appointment to your needs.
+In the meantime, please fill out the Pre-Orientation Planner.
+This must be completed before you are able to register for an orientation session.
+The Pre-Orientation Planner survey provides your New Student Advisor with the information needed to tailor your academic appointment to your needs.

-You can fill out your Pre-Session Planner on MyUCLA one day after you submit your Statement of Intent to Register (SIR).
-Completing your survey before June 7 will allow your orientation reservation process to go smoothly.
+You can fill out your Pre-Orientation Planner on MyUCLA one day after you submit your Statement of Intent to Register (SIR).
+Completing your survey before June 5 will allow your orientation reservation process to go smoothly.

 Special Considerations for Reservations

-If you have a permanent or temporary disability, or need which may require advance arrangements for assistance, please contact our office at least 2 weeks before your session.
+If you have a permanent or temporary disability, or need which may require advance arrangements for assistance, please contact our office at least 2 weeks before your Orientation session.
 This includes test-taking assistance for placement exams administered at orientation.
-For students needing materials in Braille, please consider orientation sessions in August or September and contact our office as soon as you have made a reservation.
+For students needing materials in Braille, please consider attending New Student Orientation in August or September and contact our office as soon as you have made a reservation.

-Once you sign up for a session, you will be emailed a link to the “Preparing for New Student Sessions” module.
-This module will introduce you to resources and websites you will use as a UCLA student that we will cover during your New Student Session.
+Once you sign up for a session, you will be emailed a link to the “Preparing for New Student Orientation” module.
+This module will introduce you to resources and websites you will use as a UCLA student that we will cover during your New Student Orientation.
 Please complete the module before attending your session.

 Academic Advising

-Academic advising is essential for appropriate course enrollment and academic advisors and counseling are an integral part of your New Student Session.
-All incoming students are strongly encouraged to participate in a New Student Session so that you have guidance in choosing the appropriate courses for your degree.
+Academic advising is essential for appropriate course enrollment and academic advisors and counseling are an integral part of your New Student Orientation.
+All incoming students are strongly encouraged to participate in a New Student Orientation so that you have guidance in choosing the appropriate courses for your degree.

-If you cannot participate in a New Student Session, keep in mind that UCLA academic advisors are dedicated to the sessions and may be unable to meet with you until after the summer sessions have ended.
+If you cannot participate in New Student Orientation, keep in mind that UCLA academic advisors are dedicated to the sessions and may be unable to meet with you until after the summer sessions have ended.

 In order to effectively assist you in course enrollment, it will be necessary to know how your transfer courses apply at UCLA.
 A Degree Audit Report (DAR) provides you with an evaluation of your transfer credit and information about how the courses you completed at other institutions meet requirements at UCLA.
 It also indicates if you have satisfied the Intersegmental General Education Transfer Curriculum (IGETC) or have met the UCLA General Education requirements.
 The information provided on the DAR is critical for you to have when selecting classes for Fall Quarter.